 If you have a question that hasn't been answered here, please contact us.

 Getting started at UMass Dartmouth

-Our Orientation sessions for families cover subjects such as financial aid and the issues that first-year students typically face.
+Our Family Orientation sessions cover subjects such as financial aid and the issues that first-year students typically face.

 The courses you'll take as a first-year student depend on your decision about a major.
-Working with advisors and staff, you'll select your courses at summer Orientation.
-Many first-year students take five courses, while others decide to take four.
+Working with advisors and staff, you'll select your courses at Orientation.
+Many first-year students take 5 courses, while others decide to take 4.

-State law requires a placement test in math, and if your academic program requires it, a placement test in a foreign language.
-These tests enable us to place you in the appropriate courses and have no impact on your admission to the university.
+UMass Dartmouth requires a placement test in math, and if your academic program requires it, a placement test in a foreign language.
+These tests enable us to place you in the appropriate courses.

 Visit placement.umassd.edu to register.

 In most cases, students who have declared a major are assigned a faculty advisor in their department or college.

 Students entering as majors in Liberal Arts, Arts & Sciences Undeclared, and the Charlton College of Business are advised by the staff in the Advising, Support & Planning Office.
 First-year students in the studio arts programs in the College of Visual & Performing Arts are advised within the context of a mandatory two-semester course.